Linguistic purism in Icelandic: 20th century onwards

-When sovereignty was achieved in 1918, government regulation of language matters began.
-Initially, as with some other preservation attempts noted above, the focus was on orthography, but regulation of language matters grew steadily and became more formalised.
+The Icelandic government began to regulate the language after achieving sovereignty in 1918.
+The government's initial focus was on orthography, but was expanded to a broader and more formalised regulation of language matters.
 Early in the 20th century, the third element in Icelandic preservation, ordinary speakers, especially those in modernising sectors, also began to contribute to language preservation efforts.
-For instance, in 1918 the Association of Engineers (Verkfræðingafélagið) began a systematic approach to neologisms.
+For instance, in 1918, the Association of Engineers (Verkfræðingafélagið) began a systematic approach to neologisms.
 In 1951, a Dictionary Committee of the University of Iceland (Orðabókarnefnd Háskólans) began publishing lists of new words, marking the beginning of formal government sponsorship of neologisms.

 In 1965, a ministerial decree of the Ministry of Education, Science and Culture (Menntamálaráðuneytið) established the Íslensk málnefnd (Icelandic Language Committee) to "guide government agencies and the general public in matters of language on a scholarly basis".
-But this group only had three members and simply could not keep up with the task it was given, even after the addition of two more members in 1980.
-To remedy this situation, in 1984 the Althing passed legislation which ratified the five person membership and also established a permanently functioning secretariat, the Íslensk málstöð (Icelandic Language Institute).
-The Council was enlarged to 15 members in 1990, appointed by and from a number of sectors.
-Thus, the Council paralleled its counterparts elsewhere in Scandinavia.
+This committee consisted of three members, and even after two additional members joined in 1980, its limited resources hindered its ability to fulfill its mission.
+In response, the Althing, in 1984, passed legislation to ratify the five person membership and establish a permanently functioning secretariat, the Íslensk málstöð (Icelandic Language Institute).
+The Council was enlarged to 15 members in 1990, appointed by and from a number of sectors, similar to its counterparts elsewhere in Scandinavia.

 Day-to-day operations are the province of the Institute.
 Occupying a suite of offices on Neshagi, a street near the University, and previously the site of the American Embassy's cultural center, the Institute today is headed by Ari Páll Kristinsson and has only four employees who give advice on language and usage matters to public authorities and the broadcasting service (Ríkisútvarpið) and answer questions from the general population.
 In September 2006, the Institute was merged into the Árni Magnússon Institute for Icelandic Studies.